JakeAdmire/Palette-Picker/README.md

 Throughout this project I maintained the usual goals of performing in an Agile environment while utilizing continuous integration testing.

-Additionally, I focussed on maintaining strong and open communication with my project partner with paired programming and code review.
+Additionally, I focussed on maintaining strong and open communication with my project partner through paired programming and code review.

 #### Technical Goals:
 - Server-side testing using  `supertest`